 The money you pay per entrance fee is highly important for the Galapagos National Park.
 The funds collected from the entry tax are used to finance the conservation of biodiversity, and to benefit the local community by improving basic services, education projects, sports, health, environmental sanitation, environmental services, and services directly related to tourism.

 6. What is the best payment method to use?

 Cash is the best way to pay.
 Despite credit cards are the most common payment method around the globe, the Galapagos Islands due to it’s condition of isolated islands faces the problem of telecommunication.
 Internet in Galapagos is provided via Satellite which makes it quite slow and unstable.
 Although there are places that take debit or credit cards, it’s much better to take enough cash for everything that is not covered in your tour.

 You will find ATM’s at Santa Cruz and at San Cristobal so you will be able to withdraw money..

 Once again, I must mention that Galapagos is an isolated place, therefore, there are not many cars or means of transportation, the only ones you might be able to see are the roller scooters.
 However, everything has been well thought and organized.
 After you leave the airport you will find shuttles that will take you to the Itabaca Channel, where a ferry will take you to the other side of the channel.
 Here you can either hire private transportation or take a line bus to take you to Puerto Ayora.

 In Puerto Ayora you will see that everything is really close, so you can walk almost everywhere or take a taxi which will take you wherever you need to go.
 For inter-island transfers you have daily water shuttles, which after a two-hour sail will take you to a different Island.
 (Sometimes could take a little longer, it all depends on the sea currents.

 8. Health Insurance

-Upon your arrival in Ecuador, at the airport immigration office, you must present health insurance details – which must be valid throughout your stay in Ecuador
+Upon your arrival in Galapagos, at the airport immigration office, you must present health insurance details – which must be valid throughout your stay in Ecuador